My First Affiliate Sale: What the First 90 Days of Affiliate Marketing Really Felt Like

 Days 1 to 7: More Confusing Than Expected

+The first week was humbling.
 I chose my niche — accessible gardening for older adults — because it was something I genuinely knew and cared about.
 That part felt easy.

 The part that did not feel easy was setting up the website.
-Even with a step-by-step guide open on a second screen, there were moments where the terminology felt foreign and the number of decisions felt overwhelming.
+Even with a step-by-step guide open on a second screen, there were moments where the terminology felt foreign, and the number of decisions felt overwhelming.
 Which hosting provider?
 Which theme?
 How do permalinks work?
 What is an SSL certificate and why does it matter?

 I made a decision that helped enormously: I gave myself permission to make imperfect choices and move forward anyway.
 The theme could be changed later.
 The domain name did not need to be perfect.
 The site just needed to exist.

 By day 5, I had a live website.
 It was simple.
 The design was basic.
 But it was mine, it was real, and my About page was written in my own voice.
+That felt significant.
+More significant than I expected.

-What I learned in week one: The technology is less frightening once you are actually inside it.
+What I learned in week one: the technology is less frightening once you are actually inside it.
 The anticipation of the difficulty is usually worse than the difficulty itself.

 Days 8 to 30: The Slow Build